s-sumner/word-docx-to-markdown/README.md

 # Readme

-A flask app that takes docx files and converts them to md files.
+A flask app that takes docx files and converts them to markdown.
+ChatGPT generated most of the code.

 ## Deployment steps